ne-znam/neznam-atproto-share/README.txt

 This section describes how to install the plugin and get it working.

-1. Upload `neznam-atproto-share.zip` in Plugins admin page, or install direcyly from the plugin search
+1. Upload `neznam-atproto-share.zip` in Plugins admin page, or install directly from the plugin search
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Setup the login information in the Settings -> Writing page